mrudulp/awsnotes/clngirdtq000408ic0fvidfol.md

 ### HPC Optimized

-Designed to offer best price for running HPC workloads at scale
+Designed to offer the best price for running HPC workloads at scale

 **Use Case:**